cuckoosandbox/cuckoo/docs/book/src/installation/guest/linux.rst

     sudo crontab -e
     @reboot python path_to_agent.py

-The following instruction are only for x32/x64 linux guests
+The following instructions are only for x32/x64 linux guests
 ===========================================================

 Install dependencies::